Decomposition, Compression, and Synthesis (DCS)-based Video Coding: A Neural Exploration via Resolution-Adaptive

-In the meantime, Figure~\ref{fig:comparison} visualizes the reconstructions of both VVC anchor in RA configuration and our CRS-based VVC enhancement using default bicubic filter to sample the input video.
-For a fair comparison, the selected frames have almost the same PSNR with partial regions zoomed in for details.
-Our CRS scheme even offers slightly better texture details at a noticeable bit rate saving.
-For example, we have observed $\approx$20\% bit rate reduction for sequence ``DaylightRoad2'', and $\approx$12\% reduction for sequence ``Tango''.
+Fig.~\ref{fig:comparison} visualizes the reconstructions of both HEVC anchor and our DCS method.
+The selected frames have almost the same bit rates for a fair comparison with partial regions zoomed in for details.
+Our DCS scheme offers much better perceptual quality with sharp edges, less motion blur, and more spatial texture details.